Professor Chris Brummer: Georgetown Law’s Fintech Guru on IIEL’s “Fintech Week,” Cryptoassets and More

 Professor Chris Brummer’s work in fintech is growing almost as exponentially as the field: including research and a “Cryptocurrencies, Initial Coin Offerings and the Law Seminar.”
 The course was recognized by CoinDesk in its ranking of Georgetown University as one of the Top 10 “blockchain universities,” measuring institutions’ investments in curriculum about technology.

-As Georgetown Law’s Institute of International Economic Law (IIEL) hosts the second annual “Fintech Week” during November 5 to 8, we sat down with Brummer, IIEL’s faculty director, to talk about Fintech, cryptoassets and more.
+As Georgetown Law’s Institute of International Economic Law (IIEL) hosted the second annual “Fintech Week” during November 5 to 8, we sat down with Brummer, IIEL’s faculty director, to talk about Fintech, cryptoassets and more, below.
+(A related story appeared on the Georgetown Law website after the event).

 This is the second annual Fintech Week at Georgetown Law.
 What is Fintech and how has it emerged as an area of law?